 This index is a directional indicator of the quality of the new followers you’re adding to your rolls.
-It indicates whether you are simply growing your base community numbers or, more preferably, are providing content or building a community that is increasingly creating more powerful connections with your brand.
-So what data do you need?
-You need your followers and average engagement numbers for periodic intervals over time.
+It indicates whether you’re simply growing your base community numbers or, more preferably, are providing content or building a community that is increasingly creating more powerful connections with your brand.
+The data you need is your followers and average engagement numbers for periodic intervals over time.
 Your data could be as granular as measurements at the individual post level or as broad as aggregated monthly data.
-So what’s the math?
+So, what’s the math?

 Let’s say “X” is your reach—we’ll use the total number of Facebook page likes (you can also use Twitter followers) recorded monthly—and “Y” is your average engagement per post (total shares, likes, etc.) for a month.
 Chart them in a spreadsheet and use the “slope” function to calculate the acceleration of your return on each post.
 In this example, it takes close to seven new page likes to increase the number of engaged users by one.
 To get the growth quality index, you simply divide 1 by the slope.
 Theoretically (though quite improbably), the best result you could realize would be an index of one—meaning every new additional added follower is a fully and actively engaged follower.
 But long term, you should probably be extremely happy to see an index of around .20.

-So we’ve talked about determining the quality of your social growth.
-How can you put a dollar value on their engagement?
+Now that we’ve talked about determining the quality of your social growth, how can you put a dollar value on their engagement?
 The value of a social mention is a tangible way to determine the relative ROI on your social engagements versus traditional display advertising.
-The value of a social mention may often simply be calculated by dividing the number of impressions by 1000 and then multiplying the result by your average cost per thousand (CPM) impressions.
+The value of a social mention may often simply be calculated by dividing the number of impressions by 1,000 and then multiplying the result by your average cost per thousand (CPM) impressions.

 (social impressions/1000) x average CPM for display advertising = VSM